graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-9.md

 The root cause has been addressed.
 It is recommended to document that turning `CONDITION_ELIGIBILITY_CHECK` on an EOA is considered fully trusting it as it can upgrade to a contract that reverts the eligibility check.

 ---

+Expanded the NatSpec on `CONDITION_ELIGIBILITY_CHECK` in `RecurringCollector.sol`: the flag trusts the payer to apply correct eligibility logic in `isEligible()`.
+The acceptance-time interface check excludes a pure EOA, but a payer that did pass (contract, or EOA with a 7702 delegation at that moment) can later answer dishonestly and block collection.